Students

 lessons that discuss more advanced harmonic techniques.

-Jazz is both the modern-day heir to the tonal harmony of classical, romantic and Impressionist traditions, and the master of its own intensely sophisticated harmonic language.
-That this language is relatively new -- and ever-evolving -- naturally means that it is less codified, and open to a wide and diverse number of theoretical perspectives.
+Jazz harmony is both the modern-day heir to the tonal harmony of Classical, Romantic and Impressionist traditions, and the master of its own intensely sophisticated – and ever-evolving - harmonic language.

 Necessary Gear